Grenada Citizenship by Investment

 • National ID (e.g., driver’s license)

-• Bank statements proving funds
+• Bank statements verifying available funds

 • Police clearance certificate